afondiel/computer-science-notebook/README.md

 mdbook serve
 ```

-Happy learning & Enjoy your readings!
+Happy learning and have fun!

 ## Contributing